Business Analyst vs Project Manager vs Product Owner: Which Role Fits You?

 Product Owner: Decides what gets built first and whether it is good enough.

 Reality is messier than those sentences.
 The roles bleed into each other constantly, and in smaller companies one person often wears two or all three hats.
-But the core focus is distinct, and understanding that distinction is how you choose the right path.
+But the core focus is distinct, and understanding that distinction is how you choose the right path - or decide whether to accept that recruiter's call.

 The Business Analyst: Understanding the Problem